 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for that question.
-The Department of Education works to support those non-profits or individuals who wish to open up a childcare facility in the community that they are in.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for that question.
+The Department of Education works to support those non-profits or individuals who wish to open up a child care facility in the community that they are in.
 We have staff that work to support the entity through that process and work through all of the needs that need to be met to open up a facility.
-We also have funding available for renovations or for working towards opening up that space with the Canada-wide agreement.
+We also have funding available for renovations or for working towards opening up that space with the Canadawide agreement.

 We have had some work with some communities to reopen.
-I know Chesterfield Inlet recently opened a childcare facility in their community, and we are always happy to support them to opening up the space.

-We have worked with our regional Inuit associations, who I know have funding available for infrastructure and are planning to open up some facilities in the near future in some of their communities that they serve.
+I know Chesterfield Inlet recently opened a child care facility in their community and we are always happy to support them to opening up the space.
+We have worked with our regional Inuit associations, who I know have funding available for infrastructure and are planning to open up some facilities in the near future in some of the communities that they serve.

-I can't speak to them, but I do know that there are plans in the process for some communities, particularly the ones that don't have childcare facilities and others within the Qikiqtaaluk who are going to be benefiting from funds to open up childcare facilities, and the staff is very much happy to help any entity, including our regional Inuit associations, through the process of opening up a childcare facility.
+I can't speak to them, but I do know that there are plans in the process for some communities, particularly the ones that don't have child care facilities and others within the Qikiqtaaluk that are going to be benefiting from funds to open up child care facilities.
+The staff is very much happy to help any entity, including our regional Inuit associations, through the process of opening up a child care facility.
 Quana, Mr. Speaker.